-14. Source cobol programs have been revised to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM is set to "AIX".
+14. Cobol source programs have been revised to reference a new common Copy member (SLP310) for the IBM AIX system call to execute the Unix chmod command, when an output file is opened and the OPR-SYS-PARM field is set to "AIX".

 The current and prior accounting period number is stored in the Company Control Record and controls the time period of accounting transactions entered into the GL System.
 The accounting period number (YRMO) is composed of a 2-digit year and 2-digit month or week number.

 The online Accounts Payable System (optional), Payroll System (optional), Accounts Receivable System (optional) and Fixed Asset System (optional) create General Journal Records directly in the online database for processing by this GL System or in the import Transfer File for batch importing using procedure GL13.
-The original GL account code assignment is done in these accounting sub-systems before posting to the General Ledger System.
-The value of System-Option-04 (DB03) controls how these sub-systems post general journal records (directly to the online database or to the Transfer File), so they do not have to be manually entered in procedure GL01.
+The original GL account code assignment is performed in these accounting sub-systems before posting to the General Ledger System.
+The value of System-Option-04 (DB03) controls how these sub-systems post general journal records (directly to the online database or to the import Transfer File) to avoid manual entry in the General Ledger System.

-The GLS software supports dynamic linking to data entry procedures (such as GL10 to GL01) with a single keystroke (function key F7).
-Dynamic linking to existing General Notes Record (DB17) containing special notes on a journal voucher is done with one or two keystrokes (function key F7) or double-click of the left mouse button when the word "NOTES" appears on the data entry screen.
+This user-friendly GLS software supports dynamic linking to data entry procedures (such as GL10 to GL01) with a single keystroke (function key F7).
+The linking data field is marked by an up-arrowhead.
+Dynamic linking to existing General Notes Record (DB17) containing special notes about a journal voucher is performed with one or two keystrokes (function key F7) or double-click of the left mouse button when the word "NOTES" appears on the data entry screen.

 Procedure DB18 in the Database Control System is used to: (1) export GL accounting data from the online Master File to a text file (csv file format) for subsequent input to an external computer application, (2) import journal voucher transaction from a csv file (variable length records), reformat csv records into fixed length data records and create the input Transfer File for subsequent editing and loading by procedure GL13, and (3) support initial file creation of GL account data.

-The General Ledger System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
+The General Ledger System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The GLS source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
 Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the GLS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
 This General Ledger software has been ported to the HP-3000 computer.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for improved usefulness and allows real-time dashboards to be displayed under the general ledger menu.
-The 2018 version of the general ledger software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
-Additional screen color codes are available with the 32-bit code.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for improved usefulness and allows real-time dashboards to be displayed under the general ledger menu.

 The Run Time Environment for Micro Focus COBOL support is included at no extra cost with the GLS executable programs.
-The latest MS Windows general ledger programs (32-bit code) are the same as the DOS general ledger programs (16-bit code) for compatibility.
-For accounting data archiving and historical reporting, the same GLS executable programs are run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old accounting records and programs to a separate hard disk drive in order to view or print financial reports.
+The Windows 10 general ledger programs (32-bit code) are the same programs as the DOS general ledger programs (16-bit code) for compatibility.
+For accounting data archiving and historical reporting, the same GLS executable programs are run offline from a removable device, such as a CD-ROM disc or USB flash drive; thereby eliminating the need to restore old accounting records and GL application programs to a separate hard disk drive in order to view or print financial reports.

 The Database Control System by Legler Systems Company is required to support online Master File updates in a multi-user environment and is included with the General Ledger software.
 The GLS source programs are written in structured ANSI COBOL (COmmon Business Oriented Language), the most widely used business programming language, for easy maintenance in a client-server (ASCII code) or IBM mainframe (EBCDIC code) environment.
-A Micro Focus cobol compiler is used to generate the GLS executable programs for personal computers.
-Each GL end-user procedure identified on the General Ledger Menu corresponds to a separate application program.
+A Micro Focus cobol compiler is used to generate the GLS executable programs for personal computers using 32-bit or 64-bit addressing.
+Each GL end-user procedure identified on the General Ledger System Menu corresponds to a separate application program.

-The GL System software cost is identified in the Software Price Sheet and includes: (1) GLS executable programs for any version of MS Windows, (2) GLS Procedure Manual and (3) online Help File.
-The technical GLS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.
+The GL System software cost is identified in the Software Price Sheet and includes: (1) GLS executable programs for the Microsoft Windows environment, (2) GLS Procedure Manual and (3) online Help File.
+The technical GLS Systems Manual and GLS source programs with common Copy members in the ANSI COBOL language can be purchased separately.

-To request sample accounting reports and screen formats, General Information Manual or a free working demo of this GL System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample accounting reports and screen formats or a free working demo of this user-friendly GL System on a USB flash drive or CD-ROM disc for any version of Microsoft Windows, e-mail Bill Legler in the San Francisco Bay Area, CA.

-Legler Systems Company, developer of the online General Ledger software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site GLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
-E-mail support is always available regarding any GLS software questions or concerns.
+Legler Systems Company, developer of the online General Ledger software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site GLS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California.
+E-mail support is always available regarding any GLS software questions or issues.